UoB-COMSM0166/2025-group-11a/README.md

 > "As a designer, I want to implement a victory and game-over screen with reasons (e.g., timeout, collision), so that players receive clear feedback."

+In designing user stories for our Snake Game, we adopted the “As a [user], I want to [goal] so that [reason]” structure to ensure clarity and player-centered design.
+This method helped us define features that directly address user needs and align with gameplay experience.

+We also emphasized writing clear, testable acceptance criteria using the Given-When-Then format.
+For example, selecting the swamp map slows the snake with water hazards, while the desert mode increases difficulty by reducing food frequency.
+The teleportation mode repositions the snake across the screen, adding a unique twist.
+These outcomes help validate functionality effectively during development.

+Importantly, we ensured that all user stories were feasible and supported gameplay diversity.
+Using frameworks like MoSCoW, we prioritized features and focused development on delivering a smooth, engaging experience.
+This systematic approach improved collaboration and guaranteed a balanced, player-friendly design.

 # 4. Design <a id="design"></a>
 - 15% ~750 words
 - System architecture.
 Class diagrams, behavioural diagrams.